coalp/Productive-Corecursion/README.md

 # Productive-Corecursion
-As a combination of [structural resolution](s_reso_minimal.pl) and a restricted form of loop detection, co-S-resolution is sound regarding SLD computations at infinity.
+Implementation of co-S-resolution is in this repository.
+It is a combination of [structural resolution](s_reso_minimal.pl) and a restricted form of loop detection, and it is sound regarding SLD computations at infinity.

 "[co-S-resolution](co_s_reso_minimal.pl) = Logic + Control" where logic includes
 * [rewriting reduction and substitution reduction with occurs check](search_rule.pl), and